cloudfoundry-attic/bosh-lite/docs/bosh-cck.md

 The Warden container will be lost after a VM reboot, but you can restore your deployment with `bosh cck`, BOSH's command for recovering from unexpected errors.
 Alternatively *Pause* the VM from the VirtualBox UI (or `vagrant suspend`) before shutting down, or making your computer sleep.

+Note: the network routes may also need to be restored.
+To do this run the `./bin/add-route` script before starting the `bosh cck`.

 ```
 $ bosh cck
 ```